kasundezoysa/tor/README.md

 # Running a Tor Hidden Service

-1. Install Docker and docker-compose
+# 1. Install docker and docker-compose

-2. Clone the this repositry
+2. Clone this repositry
 git clone https://github.com/kasundezoysa/tor.git

 3. Change to the tor directoray